JNDUNLAP/cbam-api/ReadMe.md

 ## Introduction

-CBAM-API is a open platform designed to streamline emissions management and reporting processes.
+CBAM-API is a open-source platform designed to streamline emissions management and reporting processes.
 It empowers users to centralize supplier embedded emissions for analysis, optimize carbon obligation forecasts, and automate data collection, validation, and reporting.

 ## Features